-- Illness reported by parent/guardian on Health Attestation form and/or physician note (MD\) - Surgery/Hospitalization, as documented by a note from the doctor/hospital on official letterhead (MD\) - Medical appointment as documented by a note from a doctor on official letterhead.
-Non-illness related visits to a doctor's/dentist's office for such things as physicals, braces, or check-ups (MD\) - Death in the family/extenuating family emergency as documented by parent/guardian (DO\) Observance of religious holiday documented by parent/guardian due to religious observance (RH\) - Court appointment as documented by an official court note mandated court appearance (CA\) - Some dismissals by the Nurse (discretion of the Nurse to determine whether documented), when illness or injury occurs during the school day - Authorized field trip School-sponsored field trip (FT\) - College visits- Four days annually may be granted for college visitor/ permanent career placement visits (CV\) Accepted College Day (CD\) - Absences warranted by unusual circumstances (Ppal Ex\) must be approved by the appropriate Assistant Principal
+- Illness covered by a doctor's note documented by a note from a doctor on official letterhead. - Surgery/Hospitalization as documented by a note from the doctor/hospital on official letterhead. - Death in the family/extenuating family emergency as documented by parent/guardian to the respective Assistant Principal. - Observance of religious holiday- documented by note from parent/guardian, will be absent from school due to religious observance. - Court appointment as documented by an official court note mandated court appearance. - Medical appointment as documented by a note from a doctor on official letterhead.
+Non-illness related visits to a doctor's/dentist's office for such things as physicals, braces, or check-ups. - Some dismissals by the Nurse (discretion of the Nurse to determine whether documented), when illness or injury occurs during the school day. - Authorized field trip School-sponsored field trip. - College visits Four days annually may be granted for college visitor/permanent career placement visits (must be authorized by student's guidance counselor) - Accepted College Day

+Absences warranted by unusual circumstances must be approved by the appropriate Assistant Principal.
+Excused - make-up allowed, excused absence recorded.
+This includes, but is not limited to the following (counts against student):